 So I became pretty obsessed with home automation.
 You know, the type where your home detects you walked through the door, turns the lights on, and says through the speakers, “Hello Mat, did you have a nice day?”

 Actually the above, whilst it sounds a bit sci-fi, is something I already tested out in my home to great success.
 My home automation system can now speak to me and tell me things.
 It’s a fine line tweaking it to only communicate useful things, such as “I see you are getting ready to go out, don’t forget your kitchen window is open”, but it’s important that the automation system doesn’t become a gimmick.
-For example, and this is something I tested, using a combination of cheap wireless sensors in different rooms allows me to write rules: bedroom door shut, lights off, bathroom detects movement, front door opens, BANG – he is leaving the house.
-Automatically check windows and if any are left open then speak a message through the home network audio system using Google’s voice servers.
+For example, you can click here now or check here as this is something I tested, using a combination of cheap wireless sensors in different rooms allows me to write rules: bedroom door shut, lights off, bathroom detects movement, front door opens, BANG – he is leaving the house.
+Learn More about the automatically check windows which will send you a message if any are left ope through the home network audio system using Google’s voice servers.
 Then send a notification to my iPhone.

 Sounds far too neat to be true, but it works a treat, and reliably too.
 It really is “set and forget” once you get the rules right.

 Whilst I ditched the “hello Mat” bit spoken through the speakers (it got annoying after a while), you must agree the hallway lights coming on when you enter the home is a rather warm and lovely thing you might want to keep.